 No.1 – Start by improving your email subject lines

-Subject line matters more than anything else…!
+The subject line matters more than anything else…!

 Simply put, improving your subject line will increase email open rates.
 If your subject line doesn’t sound amazing, people won’t even open your emails.

-Remember these steps while drafting subject line:
+Remember these steps while drafting the subject line:

 - Make your subject lines personal.

 - Avoid asking questions in your subject line.

 No.2 – Then improve the content of your emails